gear recommendations from kilimanjaro trekkers

 Trekking is an experience that builds trust, deepens bonds and creates lifelong memories.
 It’s an opportunity to disconnect from technology and reconnect with each other in pursuit of a shared goal.
 Hats off to Henry and his sisters for completing a trek together!

-Dedicated Nalgene water bottle for nighttime bathroom needs: Leigh Z.
+Dedicated Nalgene for Nighttime bathroom needs

 It may sound unconventional to some, but Leigh said she was thankful she brought “a Nalgene 100% dedicated to middle of the night potty needs, so I didn’t have to leave the tent.”